-The Writing Requirement has four segments: demonstration of basic skills in English Composition; a First-Year Writing Seminar; completion of a 100-level (introductory) writing course no later than the fourth semester in residence; and completion of either a second 100-level writing course or a 200-level writing (discipline-specific or major-oriented) course or an approved course in oral communications.
+The Writing Requirement has four segments: demonstration of basic skills in English Composition; a First-Year Writing Seminar; completion of a 1000-level (introductory) writing course no later than the fourth semester in residence; and completion of either a second 1000-level writing course or a 2000-level or higher writing (discipline-specific or major-oriented) course or an approved course in Oral Communications.
 Only W courses offered in the College of Arts and Science or in Music Literature (MUSL) through the Blair School of Music may count in fulfillment of the Writing Requirement.

 The Liberal Arts Requirement is composed of a total of thirteen courses taken at Vanderbilt, and distributed across six areas of inquiry.
-The First Year Writing Seminar, all 100-level and 200-level W courses, and all approved oral communications courses are counted in the thirteen-course Liberal Arts Requirement.
+The First-Year Writing Seminar, all 1000-level and higher-level W courses, and all approved Oral Communications courses are counted in the thirteen-course Liberal Arts Requirement.